'He held position and it got him through' - Smyth leans on experience to strike gold

 A win at these Games was going to require leaning on something other than the electric speed that propelled him into Para-athletics folklore.

-Smyth's reputation proceeds him.
+Smyth's reputation precedes him.
 He knows that, and so do his competitors.
 Putting himself in a position of control in the final became the focus of his preparations as Sunday evening drew near.

 "We spoke after his heat [earlier on Sunday], and it was really about executing the start," said Maguire.